A resume pretty much defines the success of your job search. Thus, it is vital to do it right!

 The easiest way to figure out what keywords should be included is to carefully study the job description.
 Read it multiple times to highlight the words that are used most often.
 These will be your keywords.
 Alternatively, you can also paste the job description into a special keyword detecting tool to automate the process.

 Why is it important?
 First of all, keywords are great for targeting your resume to a specific job.
 But, most importantly, this is one of a few tips for writing resume that will help you get noticed by the applicant tracking system (ATS).
+Also you have always an option to use resume helper to craft your perfect resume.

 Update Your Contact Details